xiergo/DockQcomplex/README.md

 Note that:
 1. Ground truth chains should be saved in separate pdb files in one directory or one pdb file.
 If it is in the former case, you need to provide 'pdb_id'.
 In addition, each pdb file include only one chain of the complex and should be named as '(pdb_id)_(chain_id).pdb', where chain id can be anything with any length, not necessarily consistent with chain id in prediction, such as '7URD_I_am_one_chain.pdb' and '7URD_I_am_another_chain.pdb'.
+2. The chain id can not match between prediction and truth, but the residue index must stay consistent between prediction and truth.
+Gaps are allowed in ground truth, and will be inserted 'UNK(X)' residue placeholders automatically to make the same length between counterpart chain of prediction and truth.

 # Reference
 1. [DockQ: A Quality Measure for Protein-Protein Docking Models](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0161879)